12 keys’ Codeine Addiction Treatment In Florida

 In larger doses, codeine presents a risk of overdosing.
 Like other opioids, codeine reduces pain by depressing certain activities in the central nervous system.
 These include respiration and heart rate.
 A large dose of codeine can completely stop the heart or the respiratory system.

 This is one of the dangers of using codeine with children.
 Although codeine is a relatively mild opioid pain reliever, suitable for post-surgery pain, its side effects can be overwhelming.
-Children with respiratory issues recovering from tonsil or adenoid surgery are at increased risk for death due to the side effects of codeine.
+Children with respiratory issues recovering from tonsil or adenoid surgery are at increased risk of death due to the side effects of codeine.

 How Do People Become Addicted to Codeine